 “Dairy and eggs don’t just come from cows and chickens, they come from female cows and female chickens,” she continued.
 “We’re exploiting female bodies and abusing the magic of female animals to create eggs and milk.”

-2. It Has Inspired a Variety of Vegan Snacks and Recipes
+2. It Has Inspired Vegan Snacks and Recipes

 Artisan chocolatier Jon Good Chocolates makes replicas of the Millenium Falcon and Star Fighters in vegan chocolate form.
 The website says, “our stunningly detailed, handmade chocolate space ships look so amazing, lots of people are hesitant to eat them.
 But you should totally eat them because THESE SPACESHIPS ARE DELICIOUS.”